Length: 130 mins

 As a piece of pure escapism, Thor: Ragnarok is fantastic.
 It’s exciting, colourful and surprisingly hilarious.
 Visually, the movie is gorgeous with a great use of neon glam colour and set design inspired by Jack Kirby, the near-legendary comic book artist.
 The performances from the movie’s impressive cast are all brilliant – notably, Chris Hemsworth, who is a revelation in the lead role.
 I had never thought of Thor as a funny character before, but Hemsworth’s surprisingly good comedic timing and improvisation totally sells it.
 The soundtrack is great – clearly drawing from Guardian’s of the Galaxy in terms of track choice.
 All in all, Ragnarok is exactly what a comic book blockbuster should be – fun.

 From a more technical point of view, there are some odd choices here and there.
 The opening 20 minutes race through a lot of important plot elements with little or no setup or explanation – aggravated slightly by a reasonably entertaining, but thoroughly pointless scene with Benny Clumbersnatch’s Doctor Strange making a zero-impact cameo.
 Odin dies because plot, an unmentioned goddess of death is let loose on the cosmos, Mjolnir is destroyed and Thor is left tumbling through space.
 Again, this all happens in the first 20 minutes.
-It all goes by too fast to have any real impact.
+It all goes by too fast to have any real effect on the audience.

 Speaking of Thor’s hammer for a minute, Mjolnir being destroyed had next to no impact, for me.
 The main reason for this is that it had already been spoilt in the trailer.
 In fact, many of the big reveals of the film were spoiled in the trailer and the rest of the marketing for the movie.
 I know that this is just a fact of the industry and the way films are marketed now, but it always strikes me that Marvel movies can be surprisingly coy about reveals that they themselves have already shown us in promotional material.